 - Appear in court and present an insurance policy that is paid for and valid for at least six months

 - Allow your license suspension period to end (if applicable)

 - Pay the $40 license reinstatement fee (if revoked)

 - Retake the necessary driving exams if your license has been suspended for more than one year

-Driving without Insurance or simply being singled out as a negligent policyholder will be a disadvantage when you decide to do the right thing and get properly insured.
-It can be difficult to purchase auto insurance in Kentucky in the voluntary market when you’re deemed a high-risk motorist due to your violation of the law.
-If no insurance carrier wants to cover you, you can go through the Kentucky Automobile Insurance Plan (KAIP) as a last resort.
+Driving without insurance or simply being singled out as a negligent policyholder will be a disadvantage when you decide to get properly insured.
+It can be difficult to purchase auto insurance in Kentucky in the voluntary market if you’re deemed a high-risk motorist due to your violation of the law.
+If no insurance carrier wants to cover you, you can use the Kentucky Automobile Insurance Plan (KAIP) as a last resort.